 Planting native plants helps improve biodiversity

-This spring, consider planting native plants in your yard to help combat flooding from excessive rain water, which helps stop storm water runoff from getting into the Niagara River.
+Consider planting native plants in your yard to help combat flooding from excessive rain water, which helps stop storm water runoff from getting into the Niagara River.
 Native plants are also a great way to create habitat and food for very important pollinators.
+We are working with many local schools to help plant native plants on their campus and in their communities.
 See a list of local nurseries that sell native plants in Erie and Niagara counties below.